 General fitness

 If you don’t really want to lift free weights, this setup is a bit more suitable for you.
 It’s still focused on exercising your muscles but if you have enough space, you can add an exercise bike for cardio workouts.
 The best thing about this setup is that it’s all pretty easily movable.
-Except the exercise bike, it’s all equipment you can lift and move.
+Except for the exercise bike, it’s all equipment you can lift and move.

 That means you can also use it indoors when the weather is bad.